EV charger installation requirements in the UK

 Following these guidelines will help make the installation process smooth, safe, and efficient.

 Choosing an OZEV-approved installer such as We Power Your Car is essential to ensure you have peace of mind that your installation meets all the home EV charger installation requirements – ensuring a safe, straightforward installation.
+Our DBS-checked, experienced and accredited expert EV charger installers are far and wide, spanning nationwide.
+Plus, with close ties to leading EV charger manufacturers, we offer a wide range of EV chargers to find your best fit.
+Trust us for your EV charger installation, and have the proceeded managed entirely on your behalf.
+That includes charger choice, DNO application, any grant paperwork and installation.

-If you are looking to get an EV charger installed at your home, click below to get your free quote, or contact us for more information or any queries you may have.
+If you are looking to get an EV charger and EV charger installation at your home, click below to get your free quote, or contact us for more information or any queries you may have.

 For more information and our latest updates, follow us on FacebookInstagramTwitterLinkedIn and YouTube.